egbertbouman/youtube-comment-downloader/README.md

                         ID of Youtube video for which to download the comments --output OUTPUT, -o OUTPUT
-                        Output filename (output format is line delimited JSON)
+                        Output filename (output format is line delimited JSON) --limit LIMIT, -l LIMIT
+                        Limit the number of comments --sort SORT, -s SORT  Whether to download popular (0) or recent comments (1).
+Defaults to 1
 ```

 For example: